stefan-ka/henshin-maven/README.md

 That will create one single JAR containing all Henshin classes (docs are not included) and upload it to clojars.

 ## License
-Henshin is Distributed under the Eclipse Public License 1.0.
+Henshin is distributed under the Eclipse Public License 1.0.